Moving is Not an Option!

 • November 2023 - The landlord informs Abby her rent will increase by 42% in March 2024.
 Abby informs the landlord this would be an illegal and unjust increase

 • December 2023 - Feeling pressured by the landlord, Abby agrees to a 24% rent increase.
-The landlord remains angry with Abby.
-The landlord advises she will no longer accept rent payment via e-transfer, only accepting cash
+The landlord is angry with Abby

 • September 2024 - The landlord serves Abby with an RTB-32L “Four Month Notice to End Tenancy For Landlord's Use of Property”